assatishkumar/med-org/README.md

 It finds all the media files (such as JPG, PNG, BMP, GIF, MP4 etc) from the "src-dir" and moves them to "dest-dir".
 While moving the files it  organizes the media by it's creation date in the following directory structure - \"dest-dir\"/year/year_month/year_month_day.

 The program determines the file creation date in the following order..
-1. Extract creation date from EXIF
+1. Creation date from EXIF
-2. Extract the creation date from the file name.
+2. Creation date from the file name (if it is based on date).
-3. Extract the creation date from the directory in which the file is present
+3. Creation date from the directory in which the file is present (if it is based on date)
-4. Finally, if above all fails, then it gets from the last modifed date of the file.
+4. Finally, if above all fails, the last modifed date of the file.

 ## Installation